 Scenario Test-A process for assessing the impact of one possible event, or several simultaneously or sequentially occurring possible events, on a plan's financial condition.
+A scenario test could show, for example, the effect of a layoff or reduction in workforce, or early retirement program.

 Sensitivity Test-A process for assessing the impact of a change in an actuarial assumption on an actuarial measurement.
+A sensitivity analysis could demonstrate, for example, the impact of a decrease in the valuation discount rate or a change in future life expectancies.

 Stochastic Modeling-A process for generating numerous potential outcomes by allowing for random variations in one or more inputs over time for the purpose of assessing the distribution of those outcomes.
+This type of analysis could show, for example, a range of potential future contribution levels and the likelihood of contributions increasing to a certain level.

 Stress Test-A process for assessing the impact of adverse changes in one or relatively few factors affecting a plan's financial condition.
+A stress test could show, for example, the impact of a single year or period of several years with significant investment losses.

-Summary of Major Legislative Changes
+Appendix 4 - Summary of Major Legislative Changes